 Key questions being explored by faculty members in the group include: How can academics in the humanities and social sciences sort through the enormous amount of climate science that has been generated in the last ten years?
 How does this data map onto the historical record?
 How has human society adapted and responded to climate and ecological change in the past, and how might it in the present and future?

-Faculty and doctoral students involved include:
+Faculty involved include:

 Joe Manning (Classics & History) *Climate and History Initiative Faculty Coordinator*